julkue/mark.js/src/docs/api/general.md

 ```

 The variable `context` defines where you want {{defaults.title}} to search for
 matches.
+You can pass a single element (e.g. the return value of
+`document.getElementById()` or `document.querySelector()`), an array containing
+multiple single elements, or a NodeList.

-If you'd like to highlight matches in a div with a class `test` then
+If for example you'd like to highlight matches in a div with a class `test` then
 you'd have to use:

 ```javascript